sommerluk/roadpatternrendering/README.md

 - primary road, unpaved, layer 2
 - secondary road, unpaved, layer 2

-At some of the corners, the road line is split, at other it is continous.
+At some of the corners, the road line is split, at other it is continuous.

 The code is available at `code01` and it renders like this:

 ![](images/example01.png?raw=true)

-In this rendering, whereever a road is split into two OSM ways, the rendering is different and ugly compared to OSM nodes in the middle of a single OSM way.
+In this rendering, wherever a road is split into two OSM ways, the rendering is different and ugly compared to OSM nodes in the middle of a single OSM way.
 Round forms give us a better rendering:

 ```cartocss
 Map {